plaidpants/ANKH-VR/README.md

 e.g. [GOGLibrary]\Ultima 4 - Quest of the Avatar

-Run the game at least once to create a party and start the game and save the game using the "(I)nitiate New Game" and "(J)ourney onward" and "(Q)uit & save" function.
-This will create a game save file.

 Download, rename and place in the ultima 4 install folder the original mockingboard music or other suitable music in mp3 or ogg format.

 http://www.applevault.com/ultima/